-Capital servicing
+Capital servicing adjustment

-adjustment

-A term used to refer to fixed capital servicing adjustment and positive or negative working capital servicing adjustments ositive of negative working capital servicing adjust collectively.
+A term used to refer to fixed capital servicing adjustment and positive or negative working capital servicing adjustments collectively.

 Cash and cash equivalents

 A term used for current assets comprising receivables from other sources, short-term investment of money, and cash at hand and at bank.